mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 ## Overview

 The following list is a collection of ideas to implement in 2024.
-Be aware that those are just rough ideas that you can iterate on as you see fit.
-Each Idea has a section at the end specifying the following:
+Be aware that these are just rough ideas that you can iterate on as you see fit.
+Each idea has a section at the end specifying the following:

 - **Architecture**: Recommended architecture for implementation
 - **Technology**: Recommended programming languages for implementation